This article is not about building a

 If you don't have a resource group yet, you can click the new button on Resource Group.

 We won't be using any monitoring, so leave that to no.

-We also won't be using Tags, so click to the end and push
+We also won't use Tags, so click to the end and push

 There we go.
 We created an empty Azure App Service, which looks like this if we follow the URL.